-Pursuant to the May 2019 amendments to the Public Debt Law, non-guaranteed debt of public enterprises and joint stock companies stablished by the state or by the municipalities, the municipalities in the City of Skopje and the City of Skopje is included in the public debt.
+Pursuant to the May 2019 amendments to the Public Debt Law, non-guaranteed debt of public enterprises and joint stock companies stablished by the state or by the municipalities, the municipalities in the City of Skopje and the City of Skopje is included in the public debt

-Source:Ministry of Finance and NBRNM
+Source: Ministry of Finance and NBRNM

-From the point of view of the general government debt interest structure, fixed-variable interest rate ratio was 73.7:26.3 respectively at the end of the fourth quarter in 2022.
-As regards currency composition of general government debt, debt denominated in domestic currency accounted for 24.1%, while share of foreign currency denominated debt was 75.8%.
-Euro-denominated debt accounted for the most with 68.8% of the total general government debt, share of SDR was 6.6%, Japanese yen-denominated debt accounted for 0.3% and US dollar-denominated debt accounted for 0.1%.
+From the point of view of interest structure, fixed-variable interest rate ratio was 74.5:25.5 respectively at the end of the third quarter in 2023.
+As regards currency composition of general government debt, debt denominated in domestic currency accounted for 28.9%, while share of foreign currency denominated debt was 71.1%.
+Eurodenominated debt accounted for the most with 65.1% of the total general government debt, share of SDR was 5.7%, Japanese yen-denominated debt accounted for 0.3% and US dollar-denominated debt accounted for 0.05%.
+Reduced share of the fixed interest rate debt was a result of the repayment of the fifth Eurobond amounting to EUR 450 million, which was repaid on 25th July 2023.